 - 1. Chapter 10 of the General By-Laws for Leicester Penalty - 2.
-Section 5.2 Zoning By-Laws for Leicester Site Plan Review
+Section 5.2 Zoning By-Laws for Leicester Site Plan Review - 3.
+Chapter 15 of the General By-Laws for Leicester Stormwater Bylaw - 4.
+Chapter 16 of the General By-Laws for Leicester Bylaw Governing Illicit Discharges to the Municipal Storm Drain System

-Beyond the existing regulations, proposed amendments that address the requirements of the Permit are in progress.
 The Town shall confirm that any new amendments, particularly those pertaining to the Town Code sections listed above, do not impact the Town's ability to implement the LPCP.